Insurance

 • Less coverage provided (ex.
 Higher deductibles)

 The chart below, taken from the Insurance Information Institute, shows both nominal and inflation-adjusted growth of P/C net premiums over the last four decades which represent four hard markets.
 During the last three hard markets, written grew 7.7 percent annually (1975 to 1978), 10.0 percent (1984 to 1987) and 6.3 percent (2001 to 2004).
-We are currently in a hard market cycle which spiked during 2017-2019, seeing double digit rate increases, but is now beginning to level off.
+We are currently in a hard market cycle which spiked during 2018-2021, seeing double digit rate increases year over year, but is now beginning to level off.

 Percent Change From Prior Year, Net Premiums Written, P/C Insurance, 1979-2019 (1) https://www.iii.org/graph-archive/96103